-Note: A Limited Partnership is a state-level entity.
-Unlike a General Partnership (GP), which can be formed with simply a handshake between two people, formation documents must be filed with the Secretary of State to register the partnership and designate it as an LLLP.
+Both general and limited partners enjoy limited personal liability, and capital can be raised without involving outside investors in the business’s management.
+Note that limited partnerships are a state-level entity.
+Unlike a General Partnership (GP) which can be formed with simply a handshake between two people, LP and LLLP formation documents must be filed with the Secretary of State to register the partnership.

 How to Form an LLLP in Wyoming

-- The name and address of your registered agent for service of documents;
+- Name and address of your registered agent for service of documents;

 - Your business's mailing address and principal office address;

-- The names and addresses of each of the partnership's general partners;
+- Names and addresses of each of the partnership's general partners;

-- The amount of capital contributed by the partnership’s limited partners;
+- Amount of capital contributed by the partnership’s limited partners;

-- The date and signatures of each of the partnership general partners.
+- Dated signatures of each of the partnership general partners.